DBC201/luna_interface/README.md

 It is fully automatic, working together with [Luna's listing log](https://github.com/DBC201/Luna/tree/master/luna_scripts/listing_log).
 It also has an [email sender](https://github.com/DBC201/Luna/tree/master/luna_scripts/listing_mail) which [scrapes the Binance announcement page](https://github.com/DBC201/Luna/blob/master/luna_modules/binance/BinanceAnnouncementScrape.py) and emails to the added addresses automatically.
+It also notifies of sudden price movements in market([see this](https://github.com/DBC201/Luna/tree/master/luna_scripts/meme)).
 Abilitiy to add and remove from email list is also possible.
 Required env variables can be seen in ".env".
 The user must create their own ".env.local" file.

 # Why?